Michelle Williams (actress): Early life and education

-Michelle Ingrid Williams was born on September 9, 1980, in Kalispell, Montana, to Carla, a homemaker, and Larry R. Williams, an author and commodities trader.
+Michelle Ingrid Williams was born on September 9, 1980, in Kalispell, Montana, to Carla Ingrid Williams (née Swenson), a homemaker, and Larry R. Williams, an author and commodities trader.
 She has Norwegian ancestry and her family has lived in Montana for generations.
 Her father twice ran unsuccessfully for the United States Senate as a Republican Party nominee.
 In Kalispell, Williams lived with her three paternal half-siblings and her younger sister, Paige.
 Although she has described her family as "not terribly closely knit", she shared a close bond with her father, who taught her to fish and shoot, and encouraged her to become a keen reader.
 Williams has recounted fond memories of growing up in the vast landscape of Montana.
 When she was nine, the family moved to San Diego, California.
 She has said of the experience, "It was less happy probably by virtue of it being my preteen years, which are perhaps unpleasant wherever you go."
 She mostly kept to herself and was self-reliant.
 She said that growing up, she had a connection with Judaism due to being raised around San Diego Jewish families.

 Williams became interested in acting at an early age when she saw a local production of The Adventures of Tom Sawyer.
 She performed in an amateur production of the musical Annie, and her parents would drive her from San Diego to Los Angeles to audition for parts.
 Her first screen appearance was as Bridget Bowers, a girl who tries to date Mitch Buchannon's son, Hobie, in a 1993 episode of the television series Baywatch.
 The following year, she made her film debut in the family feature Lassie, about the bond between the titular dog and a young boy (played by Tom Guiry).
-Williams played the love interest of Guiry's character, which led the critic Steven Gaydos to take notice of her "winning perf".
+Williams played the love interest of Guiry's character, which led Steven Gaydos, a reviewer for Variety, to take notice of her "winning perf".
 She next took on guest roles in the television sitcoms Step by Step and Home Improvement, and appeared as the child form of Sil, an alien played in adulthood by Natasha Henstridge, in the 1995 science fiction film Species.

 By 1995, Williams had completed ninth grade at Santa Fe Christian Schools in San Diego.
 She disliked going there as she did not get along well with other students.
 To focus on her acting pursuits, she left the school and enrolled in in-home tutoring.
 At age fifteen, with her parents' approval, Williams filed for emancipation from them, so she could better pursue her acting career with less interference from child labor work laws.
 To comply with the emancipation guidelines, she completed her high school education in nine months through correspondence.
 She later regretted not getting a proper education.